Naksa: Terminology

+The term as applied to the 1967 Arab–Israeli War was coined by journalist and editor Mohammad Hassanein Heykal, a close confidant of Gamal Abdel Nasser, in what Sherene Seikaly describes as a "rhythmic analogue to, but less injurious than, the Nakba or catastrophe".
+Constantin Zureiq, the Syrian historian who coined the term an-nakba, rejected the language and framework of a "setback" and insisted that 1967 was Nakba again.

 Background

 Historian Tom Segev writes that "the hope of moving the Arabs of Palestine to other states had been a constant factor in the Zionist movement", and that "during British rule, Zionist leaders looked into various ways of paying Arabs to move to distant provinces."
 During the 1948 Palestine war, there were major expulsions of Palestinians, which resulted in ~750,000 Palestinian refugees.
 Approximately 145,000 of those expelled in 1967 were already refugees from the 1948 displacement.
 After the 1948 Arab–Israeli War, the West Bank was annexed to Jordan and the Gaza Strip became an unrecognized client state of Egypt known as the All-Palestine Protectorate until its dissolution in 1959.

 Six-Day War

 In April 1967, Israel and Syria engaged in a border skirmish that culminated in the downing of six Syrian MiG fighters near the Golan Heights.
 Shortly thereafter, after receiving misleading reports about IDF activity on the Israeli-Syrian border from the Soviet Union, Egypt expelled UNEF peacekeepers from the Sinai Peninsula and later blockaded the Straits of Tiran.
 Roughly two weeks later, Israel responded with a surprise attack against the air forces of Egypt, Jordan, and Syria, beginning the Six-Day War.
 Following Israel's victory in the war, it occupied several territories that had previously belonged to its neighbors under the newly established Israeli Military Governorate.